mdrachuk/lightweight/examples/lightweight-home/posts/using-lightweight.md

 hide-toc: true
 ---

-The core idea behind Lightweight is "Code over configuration".
+The core idea behind the project is "Code over configuration".

 It’s explicit and predictable.
 Site’s structure is easy to control when it is obvious from a single glance.